federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 When talking to a person who was reported, discuss the incident in terms of their behavior, its impact, and a behavioral modification plan.

 Example:
-* **Behavior**: "When you joined this chat channel, you greeted people by saying, 'hey guys!'"
+* **Behavior:** "When you joined this chat channel, you greeted people by saying, 'hey guys!'"
-* Context: "Women are underrepresented in our community.
+* **Context:** "Women are underrepresented in our community.
 People often assume a woman is not part of our community, and that hurts our women community members.
 The word 'guys' implies a group of men."
-* **Impact**: "When you used the greeting 'hey guys', women in our community felt invisible and unwelcome."
+* **Impact:** "When you used the greeting 'hey guys', women in our community felt invisible and unwelcome."
-* Call in: "I need your help ensuring our community is welcoming to everyone."
+* **Call in:** "I need your help ensuring our community is welcoming to everyone."
-* **Behavioral modification plan**: "I need you to not use 'guys' to refer to our community members."
+* **Behavioral modification plan:** "I need you to not use 'guys' to refer to our community members."

 If the reported person wants to apologize, tell them that you will relay their apology, but that they should not contact the reporter.
 Apologies often center the hurt feelings of the reported person and put the reporter in the awkward position of having to forgive the person.
 As an incident responder, you can choose to relay the reported person's apology, or you can choose not to if it is not genuine.